Thomas-Antoine de Mauduit du Plessis: Early career

 Du Plessis was born in Hennebont in Brittany on 12 September 1753.
-Sent to the famous artillery school in Grenoble at a very young age, he ran away to Marseilles when he was 12 years old.
+Sent to the famous artillery school in Grenoble at a very young age, he ran away to Marseille when he was 12 years old.
 Joining a ship's crew as a seaman, he satisfied his thirst for travel by sailing to the Levant, Alexandria, and Constantinople.
 Eventually he returned to France and his military studies.

 In December 1776, Philippe Charles Tronson de Coudray and a group of French officers left for America on the Amphitrite.
 The ship was soon forced to turn back to France.
 Anxious to get on with their journey, Lieutenant du Plessis and Philippe Hubert Preudhomme de Borre went aboard the Mercure.
 Du Plessis paid 400 livres for the price of his passage.
 Carrying a secret cargo of military supplies, the vessel left Saint-Nazaire on 5 February 1777.
 The Mercure reached Portsmouth, New Hampshire on 17 March and de Borre arrived at Morristown, New Jersey exactly two months later.
 Appointed captain of artillery in the Continental Army, du Plessis' commission dated from 15 April 1777.
 He fought at the Battle of Brandywine on 11 September.